mukulrajpoot262610/marvelous-jupiter-7e97c/content/pages/index.md

 sections:
   - type: hero_section
     title: We build Quality Products!
+    subtitle: >-
-    subtitle: LeadLance is a software firm based out of india run by web magicians.
+      LeadLance is a software firm based out of india run by web magicians.
+We are
     actions:
       - label: Contact
         url: /pricing